Trust Administration

 Manage a trust and its assets on behalf of a deceased settlor.

-When the original creator or creators of a trust pass away, their successor trustee is in change of the process to gather the trust assets and carry out the wishes.
+When the original creator or creators of a trust pass away, their successor trustee is in charge of the process to gather the trust assets and carry out the wishes.
 Our office can help you manage the trust estate of your deceased relative.

 Call (510) 443-0443 for a no-cost consultation, or follow the link below.